About

 Enough Already!

-Ok, so now you know a little bit about me, but you might be asking yourself, “so, what the heck qualifies this guy to advise me on my fantasy team?”
-Continuing reading if you want that question answered or need a read guaranteed to help you nap.
+Ok, so now you know a little bit about me, but you might be asking yourself, “So, what the heck qualifies this guy to advise me on my fantasy team?”
+Continuing reading, if you want that question, answered or need a read guaranteed to help you nap.

 2019 Winner AL Tout Wars